Eupora, Mississippi

-Eupora is the largest city in Webster County, central Mississippi.
-The population was 2,197 at the 2010 census.
+Eupora is the largest city in Webster County, Mississippi, United States.
+As of the 2020 census, it had a population of 2,018.

 History

 Eupora was established in 1889 by European Americans on a spur track of the Georgia Pacific Railway.
-While there had been agricultural development prior to this in the county, the railroad stimulated trade and businesses.
-Today this is the largest city in the county.
+While there was agricultural development prior to the railroad being built in the county, the railroad stimulated trade and businesses.
+Eupora is the largest city in Webster County.

-Near here was a site in 1770 of armed conflict among some Native American tribes.
+Near the city there was armed conflict in 1770, among some Native American tribes.
 The Chakchiuma were destroyed by the allied Choctaw and Chickasaw, who were traditional enemies in the region.
 They dominated territories in what became Mississippi and Alabama.

-In 1904 Bud Simpson, an African-American man also known as Sterling (or Starling) Dunham, was accused of raping some white girls.
-Not given a trial, he was lynched - hanged from a tree by a mob of 200 cheering white people.
-They riddled his body with bullets.
+In 1904, Bud Simpson, an African American man accused of raping white girls, was not given a trial and hanged from a tree by a group of 200 cheering white people, who then shot him.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.6 square miles (9.3 km^{2}), of which 3.3 square miles (8.4 km^{2}) is land and 0.3 square mile (0.8 km^{2}) (8.94%) is water.